gansm/finalcut/doc/memory-management.md

 parent->delChild(child);
 ```

-If an FObject with a parent gets removed from the hierarchy,
+If an FObject with a parent is removed from the hierarchy, its
-the destructor automatically deletes the object assignment from
+destructor automatically updates the parent object.
+If a class
-its parent object.
-If a class object doesn't derive from FObject,
+does not derive from FObject, you must manage its memory allocation
-you have to implement storage deallocation yourself.
+manually.

 **File:** *memory.cpp*
 ```cpp